The misconstrued Gospel passage

 still the identity of Christ!
 The only element that

-has been added is that the information that Christ is the
+has been added is that the detail of Christ being the

 Son of God was a Divine Revelation.